a1d4r/vkusvill-green-labels-notifier/README.md

 make pre-commit-install
 ```

-4. Run formatters, linters, and tests
+4. Run formatters, linters, and tests.
+Make sure there is no errors.

 ```bash
 make format lint test